danionescu0/docker-flask-mongodb-example/README.md

 curl -u admin:changeme -i "http://localhost:82/search/apples"
 ````

-## Geospacial search service
+## Geolocation search service

-The service will allow to insert locations with coordonats (latitude and longitude), and will expose an REST API
+The service will allow to insert locations with coordonates (latitude and longitude), and will expose an REST API
 to all locations near a point.

-MongoDb official documentation(geospacial index): https://docs.mongodb.com/manual/geospatial-queries/
+MongoDb official documentation (geospacial index): https://docs.mongodb.com/manual/geospatial-queries/

 Sample data in places collection document:
 ````